marcustut/summarize/client/src/pages/about.md

 3. **Summarize** currently only supports English.
 (Fingers crossed: we are looking forward to implementing Malay and Chinese.)
 4. BART, T5 and Pegasus have limited usage because we are using a free-tier API.
 (We need to figure out how to cover our costs soon.)

 Now you're good to go.
-Just paste in your text or URL and click on the green button - voila!
+Just paste in your text, URL or PDF and click on the green button - voila!
 Enjoy your snippet.

 A guide to the algorithms: